CooperDrones/VIP_Crazyswarm/README.md

 ### Crazyflie_demo (Cooper Demos are here!)

 This package contains a rich set of examples to get quickly started with the Crazyflie.
+The general structure is as follows:

+Launch: Launches the controller node which publishes `cmd_vel` messages to the crazyflie through use of various off-board controllers.
+A unique Crazyflie ROS namespace is generated depending on the number of Drones that are desired for the particular demo.

+Drone Instruction Script: A unique Python file is called by the Launch file, one for each Crazyflie.
+This file instantiates the `CooperativeQuad` class which instructs the high level maneuvers that are desired for the particular Crazyflie flight.

+`a_cooperative_quad.py`: Contains the `CooperativeQuad` class which holds parameters relevant to each individual Crazyflie and instructions for flight maneuvers such as hovering, trajectory  tracking, and landing.

+`a_cf_controller_phys.py`: Contains the control algorithms that are used in the flight maneuvers.

 #### Single Drone Hover